-I met “Jasleen,” a program administrator, several years ago in a suburb of Chicago while presenting on supporting dual- and English-language learners.
+I met “Jasleen,” a program administrator, several years ago in a suburb of Chicago while presenting on supporting multi-language learners.
 During the session, she listened quietly, multitasking on her computer, occasionally looking up from her work to make a comment or answer questions from teachers.
 She was listening, but I didn’t get the sense that she was particularly engaged.

 Jasleen was silent for a moment and participants nodded in understanding.
 Jasleen shared her deep regret at being ashamed of her mother’s halting, accented English, of rejecting her Latina identity, and at losing her ability to speak Spanish all in order to fit in with her English-speaking, American peers.

 For people like Jasleen, losing the connection to one’s family’s language, culture, and heritage can be profoundly devastating and take years to repair.

 Thankfully, today there are practices and resources available to help children like Jasleen and their families maintain their cultural identity and fluency in the family’s language(s).

 Making assumptions about children and their families’ language needs can have profound effects, as we see with Jasleen and her mother.
 To avoid these assumptions, consider how your program determines a child’s home (or first) language.
 We recommend using the Home Language Survey, which is available online in MyTeachingStrategies, and the Objectives for Development & Learning, for all children who are entering your program.
 The Home Language Survey helps teachers learn about the languages each child is exposed to and uses at home and at school.
 Taking a few minutes to complete the survey with every family communicates your program’s commitment to learning about each family and supporting each child’s needs.
 The survey can also inform a program’s staffing considerations and future family engagement activities and can help teachers plan learning experiences.